TheHive-Project/TheHiveDocs/training-material.md

 TheHive’s configuration file is located in `/etc/thehive/application.conf`.
 For additional configuration, [read the documentation](README.md).

-**Important notice** : after the first login into TheHive, if Cortex healthcheck fails, it should success after fully reloading the web page.
+**Note** : after the first login into TheHive, if Cortex healthcheck fails, it should success after fully reloading the web page.

 #### Cortex